junxit/us-congress-bills-115/metadata.md

 - 2017-06-02 — Placed on the Union Calendar, Calendar No. 106.
 - 2017-06-02 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-159.
 - 2017-06-02 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-159.
+- 2017-06-12 — Rules Committee Resolution H. Res.
+379 Reported to House.
+Rule provides for consideration of H.R.
+2372 and H.R.
+2579.
+Rule provides for consideration of H.R.
+2372 and H.R.
+2579, with 1 hour of general debate for each bill.
+Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on each bill.
+Both measures will be considered read and are closed to amendments.
+- 2017-06-15 — Considered under the provisions of rule H. Res.
+379. (consideration: CR H4925-4929)
+- 2017-06-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+2372.
+- 2017-06-15 — House amendment offered
+- 2017-06-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-15 — On passage Passed by voice vote. (text: CR H4925)
+- 2017-06-15 — Passed/agreed to in House: On passage Passed by voice vote.(text: CR H4925)
+- 2017-06-15 — Received in the Senate.
+- 2017-06-15 — Rule provides for consideration of H.R.
+2372 and H.R.
+2579, with 1 hour of general debate for each bill.
+Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on each bill.
+Both measures will be considered read and are closed to amendments.
+- 2017-06-15 — The previous question was ordered pursuant to the rule.